jaredhanson/passport-openidconnect/README.md

           });
         });
       } else {
+        // The account at the OpenID Provider has previously logged in to the
+        // app.
+Get the user account associated with the account at the OP and
+        // log the user in.
         db.get('SELECT * FROM users WHERE id = ?', [ cred.user_id ], function(err, user) {
           if (err) { return cb(err); }
           if (!user) { return cb(null, false); }